 Grantee: Into Action Lab

 - Hard to Swallow.
-Nigerian immigrant, chef, and writer Tunde Wey explores the social and political implications of food consumption and production around the globe in this television series that will launch in 2021.
+Nigerian immigrant, chef, and writer Tunde Wey explores the social and political implications of food consumption and production around the globe in this television series that will launch in late 2021.

 Grantee: Run It Up Productions

 - Inside Stagger Lee.
 Developing a podcast for a late 2021 launch that traces and reimagines the story of Stagger Lee, the archetypal big-and-bad black superhero, one of the most celebrated yet unknown figures in American mythology.

 Co-Creators and Writers: Hanif Abdurraqib and Zandria F. Robinson

 - Joy to the Polls.
 A voter initiative that mobilized musicians and artists to perform roving concerts at polling sites across the country to motivate every single person to stay in line.